TobiasSekan/DailyKanji/readme.md

   * Maybe: Only the first character or last character must are the same on less then five answers
 * Add similar list for each Hiragana and each Katakana character for option "Similar answers"
 * Change test order so that all tests will be ask (based on ask counter)
+* Move more program parts to separate library project in .Net Standard 1.0

 #### Next versions (after 1.0 release)
-* Move logic to separate library project in .Net Standard
-  * Starting with .Net Standard 1.0 - 1.2 (to save support for Windows Vista and 8)
 * Add command line project in .Net Core (usable under Windows, Linux, macOS)
 * Start with integration of Kanji tests